The International Association for Computing and Philosophy (IACAP) Constitution

 Section 2: Election of officers

-A. The election of officers (president, executive director, treasurer, membership and promotions coordinator, and two members-at-large) shall be for a period of three years with elections being held every eighteen months.
-Three officers are to be elected during each election.
+A. The election of officers (president, vice president, meetings coordinator, publications manager, and one member-at-large) shall be for a period of three years with elections being held annually.

 B. All officer positions become effective on 15th of the month following the election.

-C. A nominating committee appointed by the president shall prepare a slate of candidates for vacant offices.
-Additional nominations may be made from the floor.
+C. A nominating committee appointed by the president shall establish a slate of candidates for vacant offices.

 D. Election shall be by majority vote of members of the Association in good standing, that is, current on their dues.

-E. Elections are to be administered by the executive director, except when elections are for the executive director, in which case that duty falls to the treasurer.
+E. Elections are to be administered by the president, except when elections are for the president, in which case that duty falls to the past president member-at-large.